Help Center/ Data Replication Service/ FAQs/ Product Consulting/ How Does MySQL Data Synchronization Affect the Source and Destination Databases?

 alter table *** add index ***;

-• In the incremental phase, DRS parses the incremental data in the binlog file of the source database into SQL statements and executes the SQL statements in the destination database.
-Generally, the total number of sessions is less than 64.
+• In the incremental phase, DRS parses the incremental data in the logs of the source database into SQL statements and executes the SQL statements in the destination database.
+Generally, the total number of connections is less than 64.

-• DDL statements are executed in serial mode.
+• DDL statements of a single connection are executed in serial mode.
 When a DDL statement is executed, no other DML statement is executed.

-• There are a maximum of 64 DML connections (short connections with a timeout interval of 30 seconds).
+• There are a maximum of 64 DML connections (short connections, with a default timeout interval of 30 seconds).
 The DML statements include insert, update, delete, and replace.

 To evaluate the impact on the source database, you can create a test task and adjust the migration policy by using rate limiting or run the test during off-peak hours.